Notalib/nativescript-accessibility-ext/src/FontScaling.md

 **nativescript-theme-core** provides CSS classes for standardized font-sizes.
 `.t-NN, .hN, .body, .body2... etc`

-**@nota/nativescript-accessibility-ext** provides extends theses classes, by setting an approchiate CSS-class on the Page.
+**@nota/nativescript-accessibility-ext** provides extends theses classes, by setting an appropriate CSS-class on the Page.

 To use it all you need to do is add this to your `app.ios.scss`: